 by May Simpkin

 As we leave behind the glorious days of summer, it’s not unusual for people to experience a change in mood and energy levels, and with colder, darker days, the transition into winter can often be a difficult time for many.
 And now, with a new national lockdown in place, the winter confinement is real.
 That’s why it’s important to follow some winter self-care guidelines.

 The impact that the pandemic has had and continues to impose upon us cannot be underestimated.
 According to a recent study* published in the Lancet, cases of “clinically significant” mental distress has reached 27.3% when compared to last April 2019, when it was recorded at 18.9%.
 This increase is greatest among 18-34 year olds, women and people living with young children.

 So, how can we turn the despondency and fatigue around so that we can survive the coming months feeling motivated, inspired and energised?
-Leading Nutritionist and Consultant to Enzymedica UK (www.enzymedica.co.uk), May Simpkin, gives us the low down on the best self-care actions to help us survive the winter season.
+Leading Nutritionist and Consultant to Enzymedica UK (www.enzymedica.co.uk), May Simpkin, gives us the low down on the best self-care tips to help us survive the winter season.

 Move!
 Move!
 Move!